KGM Torres new car review

 Market and model

-As expected equipment levels are generous.
-Even the base 'K30' derivative comes complete with 18-inch diamond cut alloy wheels, a 12.3-inch smart audio screen with 'Apple CarPlay' and 'Android Auto' and a rear view camera.
+As expected equipment levels across the line-up are generous.
+With the ordinary petrol unit, even the base 'K30' derivative comes complete with 18-inch diamond cut alloy wheels, a 12.3-inch smart audio screen with 'Apple CarPlay' and 'Android Auto' and a rear view camera.
 Plus you get automatic dual zone air conditioning, a heated leather steering wheel and TPU leather upholstery.
 There's also a 12.3-inch full digital instrument cluster, auto headlamps and wipers and an electro-chromatic rear view mirror, If you can stretch to the plusher 'K40' variants, you'll get premium leather seats, a smart powered tailgate and 20-inch diamond cut alloy wheels.
 Plus power-folding mirrors, a wireless phone charger and rear privacy glass.

 Safety kit fitted across the range includes autonomous emergency braking, forward collision warning, rear cross-traffic warning, blind spot detection, lane departure warning, driver attention alert, front vehicle start alert, lane keeping assist, trailer sway control and a smart high beam system for the headlights.